 To view our range of compensator tuning components please visit https://www.tillix.com.au/product-category/fuel-pump-components/

-Mechanical Diesel Engine Tuning
+A Basic Guide to Mechanical Diesel Engine Tuning

 I am the original author of this guide on www.Patrol4x4.com if you are wondering.
 Due to limitations in editing, I have decided to move it to the website to allow additions and modifications to it in the future.

 And please remember, this is a Basic Tuning guide only.
-I will not be going into alot of depth regarding how pumps or injectors work.
+I will not be going into a lot of depth regarding how pumps or injectors work.
 Just the basics.

 Please DO NOT!!!!!
 Use this guide without the proper tools and equipment to tune your vehicle correctly and more importantly SAFELY!
-Take it to your local Diesel specialist, question how they go about things then choose weather or not to use them.
+Take it to your local Diesel specialist, question how they go about things then choose whether or not to use them.

 Diesel Injector Pump